gchq/sleeper/docs/designs/postgresql-state-store.md

 that the deletion of files will take at least two calls to the garbage collector, but we do not need to prioritise deleting files as quickly as possible.

+- Option 3: This is similar to option 2 - for each Sleeper table there is a table of file references but instead of adding a dummy reference we add an entry for the file to a separate table.
+This entry simply records the filename along with an update time which is initially Long.MAX_VALUE.
+Normal updates to the file references happen on the main table.
+As in option 2, garbage collection needs to be a two state process.
+The first stage will have to find all files in the second table for which there are zero corresponding entries in the file references table.
+The rest of the garbage collection process will behave as in option 2.

-Experiments showed that both of these options may be viable, but it is recommended that option 2 is pursued as that reduces the contention the most.
+Experiments showed that these options may be viable, but it is recommended that option 2 or 3 is pursued as they reduce the contention the most.

 ## Implementation